stlab/adobe-contract-checks/README.md

 function is `noexcept`, it can throw anything.
 You can eliminate the need to document returned errors by encoding the ability to return an error in the function's signature.
-Documenting _which_ exceptions can be thrown or errors reported is not crucial, but documenting the fact _that_ an error can occur is.
+Documenting _which_ exceptions can be thrown or errors reported is not crucial[^exceptionspec], but documenting the fact _that_ an error can occur is.

+[^exceptionspec]:  In fact, documenting the specifics of errors reported is usually counterproductive, because the list can change due to shifts in what should be implementation details because it's seldom useful to the immediate caller, and because maintaining these lists through long call change is burdensome to the point of being impractical.

 Unless otherwise specified in the function's documentation, a reported error means all objects the function would otherwise modify are